Hamilton cycles in hypergraphs below the Dirac threshold: Introduction

 We also consider the tractability of finding a tight Hamilton cycle in a $k$-graph for $k \geq 3$.
 For such cycles we close the aforementioned `hardness gap' identified by Karpi\'nski, Ruci\'nski and Szyma\'nska~\cite{KaRuSz10} by proving the following theorem.

 \begin{thm} For any $k \geq 3$ there exists $C$ such that it is NP-hard to determine whether a $k$-graph $H$ with $\delta(H) \geq \frac{1}{2}|V(H)|-C$ admits a tight Hamilton cycle. \end{thm}

 This shows that, in stark contrast to the situation just described for $2$-cycles in $4$-graphs, the minimum codegree threshold which renders the problem tractable is asymptotically equal to the Dirac threshold (at which a tight Hamilton cycle is guaranteed to exist).
-It would be interesting to know, for other values of $k$ and $\ell$, whether the minimum codegree which renders the problem of finding a Hamilton $\ell$-cycle in a $k$-graph tractable is essentially equal to the Dirac threshold (as Theorem~\ref{tightcycle} shows is the case for tight cycles), or whether it is significantly different (as Theorem~\ref{2cycle} shows is the case for $2$-cycles in $4$-graphs).
+It would be interesting to know, for other values of $k$ and $\ell$, whether the minimum codegree which renders the problem of finding a Hamilton $\ell$-cycle in a $k$-graph tractable is essentially equal to the Dirac threshold (as Theorem~\ref{tightcycle} shows is the case for tight cycles, and Theorems~\ref{codeg} and~\ref{NPhard} together show is the case for $\ell$-cycles when $(k-\ell) \nmid k$), or whether it is significantly different (as Theorem~\ref{2cycle} shows is the case for $2$-cycles in $4$-graphs).